dcohen-dalton/csx/docs/_sources/assignments/3-projectile/projectile.rst.txt

   **Summary:** Apply what you've learned to a real example.

   The Green Monster is a wall in Fenway park.
 It is 10 meters tall and 100 meters away from home plate.
-Your assignment create an animation to is to simulate hitting a particle the size of a baseball from 1 meter off of the ground to see at what velocities it will go over over the wall.
+Your assignment is to create an animation that simulates hitting a particle the size of a baseball from 1 meter off of the ground to show at what velocities it will or will not go over over the wall.

   #.
 Create a new Java class in ``projectile`` called ``BaseballSimulationApp`` that extends ``AbstractSimuation``.
   #.
 Create a ``PlotFrame`` that will hold the animation.